The sharp phase transition for level set percolation of smooth planar Gaussian fields: Gaussian techniques

 \end{enumerate} \end{lem} \begin{proof} The first and second statements can be found in Appendices A.3 and A.9 of~\cite{nazarov2015asymptotic}.
-For the last statement, recall that for Gaussian variables almost sure convergence is equivalent to~$L^2$~convergence.
-Then we have that
+For the last statement, note that the first statement implies that $g$ is $C^1$.
+Moreover, we have:

-which completes the proof in the case $\alpha=(1,0)$, with the other case identical. \end{proof}
+The second inequality comes from the fact that: i) the almost sure convergence of the Gaussian variables $\frac{g(x_1+a,x_2)-g(x)}{a}$ is equivalent to the $L^2$ convergence, and ii) $h(y)$ is $L^2$.
+This completes the proof in the case $\alpha=(1,0)$, with the other case identical. \end{proof}

 We next use Lemma~\ref{l.prelim_reg} to deduce some consequences of Assumption \ref{a.reg}.
-Let us stress that, thanks to this assumption, we can us dominated convergence in order to exchange derivatives and convolution of $\kappa=q \star q$ for derivatives of order at most $3$, a fact we use below without mentioning it explicitly.
+Let us stress that, thanks to this assumption, we can use dominated convergence in order to exchange derivatives and convolution of $\kappa=q \star q$ for derivatives of order at most $3$, a fact we use below without mentioning it explicitly.